 These Fascinating Photos Show What Life Was Like During World War II

-On December 7, 194,1 that the Americans very dramatically entered one of the most infamous conflicts of all time – World War II.
+On December 7, 1941, Americans very dramatically entered one of the most infamous conflicts of all time – World War II.
 When the Japanese bombed Pearl Harbor on that fateful day, it left our nation with no choice but to join with the Allied forces to face off against evil.

 Life here in the United States and Europe became completely different during World War II.
 Previously unseen and often dire circumstances became commonplace.
 Men, women, and children of all ages saw the world change before their very eyes.
 Nothing and no one would ever be the same.